mi-lrn/highschool-competitions/README.md

 - To search for specific competitions, simply ctr/cmd f and search for the competition by name.
 - Don't see your favorite competition?
 Check contribution section below.

+- Like this repository? --> Please leave us a ★

 ## What does everything mean?

 ### Difficulties